By Morgan Tilton

 Radium Hot Springs

-British Columbia’s Kootenay National Park and Radium Hot Springs is a family friendly, popular spot for a soak.
+British Columbia’s Kootenay National Park and Radium Hot Springs is a family-friendly, popular spot for a soak.
 The Village of Radium Hot Springs is on the periphery of the park’s west boundary.
-When you swing through, stop into the Kootenay National Park Visitor center to check out the exhibits that illuminate the history the of the park, Columbia Valley and Ktunaxa First Nations’ culture.
+When you swing through, stop into the Kootenay National Park Visitor Center to check out the exhibits that illuminate the history of the park, Columbia Valley, and Ktunaxa First Nations’ culture.

 Granite Hot Springs